Creating a Virtuous Cycle to Expand SAF Production and Distribution

 Sustainable fuels are in short supply, but collaboration across the value chain can change that.
 Here’s how it’s working in aviation.

 Collaboration among every member of the sustainable aviation fuel (SAF) ecosystem creates a virtuous cycle necessary to expand SAF production and distribution.
 This cycle supports confidence in the SAF market as a whole.
-It is essential to help mitigate the impact of climate change by lowering the cost of SAF, scaling the SAF industry, and decarbonizing aviation as SAF displaces fossil fuel.
+It is essential to lowering the cost of SAF, scaling the SAF industry, and reducing the environmental impact of aviation.

 Customers

-Many of the world’s leading companies have serious net-zero goals, but there are limited ways to address flight emissions from business travel and cargo delivery.
+Many of the world’s leading companies have commitments to responsible business, but they have limited options for addressing flight emissions from business travel and cargo delivery.
 Buying SAF and SAF certificates (SAFc) enables customers to mitigate those emissions.
-When structured as long-term offtake, these agreements help de-risk investment, building confidence in demand
+When structured as long-term offtake, these agreements help de-risk investment, building confidence in demand and helping expand the biofuels market.

-• Scope 1 customers purchase SAF to fuel their aircraft or SAFc insets to address their Scope 1 emissions, reducing carbon by displacing fossil-based jet fuel.
-These are typically airlines, airport operators/fixed base operators (FBOs), other fuel suppliers.
+- Scope 1 customers purchase SAF to fuel their aircraft or SAFc insets to address their Scope 1 emissions, reducing carbon by blending SAF with traditional jet fuel.
+These customers are typically airlines, airport operators/fixed base operators (FBOs), or other fuel suppliers.

-• Scope 3 customers purchase SAFc insets to address the flight-related carbon emissions that come from their business travel or cargo transport.
-These are typically corporations committed to decarbonizing their supply chains.
+- Scope 3 customers purchase SAFc insets to address the flight-related carbon emissions that come from their business travel or cargo transport.
+These are typically corporations seeking ways to decarbonize their supply chains.

 Book & Claim

-Book & Claim is essential for decarbonizing aviation and other hard-to-abate sectors.
-It’s a digital chain of custody model that transparently tracks SAF certificate transactions to ensure sustainability and integrity.
-This cultivates confidence in the decarbonization SAF and SAFc deliver.
+Book & Claim is essential for scaling the biofuels industry and helping companies reduce emissions in aviation and other hard-to-abate sectors.
+It’s a digital chain-of-custody model that transparently tracks sustainable aviation fuel certificate transactions to ensure integrity.
+This cultivates confidence in the results that SAF and SAFc deliver.
 The entities in the Book & Claim ecosystem establish and validate standards and operate registries.

-• Standard-Setting Bodies are typically non-governmental organizations (NGOs) that define sustainability criteria and third-party auditors that verify that standards are met.
+- Standard-Setting Bodies are typically nongovernmental organizations (NGOs) that define criteria and third-party auditors that verify that standards are met.
 Standards also establish how the environmental attributes can be decoupled from a physical fuel volume, conveyed separately, and claimed appropriately.
 NGOs play an important role in validation and identifying audit requirements.

-• Registries enable the transfer and tracking of environmental attributes, using widely adopted industry standards and digital ledgers.
-World Energy currently works with several registries and helps customers select the one that is the best fit.
+- Registries enable the transfer and tracking of environmental attributes, using widely adopted industry standards and digital ledgers.
+World Energy currently works with several registries and helps customers select the best one for their needs.

 Investors